Our Divisions

 Bos Lab - Tumor promoting mechanisms by regulatory T (Treg) cells

-Harrell Lab - Identification of proteogenomic mediators of metastasis and drug resistance; synergistic therapeutic strategies for breast cancer
+Harrell Lab - Identification of novel therapeutic approaches to treat breast cancer metastases

-Koblinski Lab - Role of syndecans in breast cancer metastasis to the brain
+Koblinski Lab - Studying the role of syndecans in breast cancer metastasis to the brain

 Oh Lab - IGFBP-3/IGFBP-3R axis in human cancer and the pathophysiology of the IGFBP-related proteins

-Radhakrishnan Lab - Understanding and targeting protein degradation pathways in cancer
+Radhakrishnan Lab - Protein degradation pathways in human diseases